Frequently Asked Questions – Tobacco-Free

 Does TCU offer cessation programs?

 Yes.
-For current TCU students, individual and group tobacco cessation coaching is available through the TCU Alcohol and Drug Education office.
+For current TCU students, individual and group tobacco cessation coaching is available through the TCU Substance Use & Recovery Services office.
 Tobacco replacement products are available through the TCU pharmacy with physician authorization.
 Please reference our Cessation Resources page for full details regarding resources to quit for students, staff, and faculty.

 For current TCU employees, health coaching and support is available through the Employee Assistance Program at no cost to employees.
 Additional resources are available through Blue Cross Blue Shield for employees on TCU’s health benefits plan.
 Additionally, programs offered by the TCU Wellness Center and through Frog Life are open to all employees.